-If your trailer has been sitting around most of the winter like ours then it’s time to do a thorough inspection before you hit the road.
+If you’re like us and there are times where your trailer is not being used then it’s a good time to do a thorough inspection before you hit the road again.
 If you are not comfortable doing an inspection yourself most trailer dealers offers this service.

 Do a walk around of the entire trailer.
 Make sure all the doors and windows open and close easily, oil hinges as needed.
 Look for surface rust on the body of the trailer.
 Rusted spots should be sanded and painted.
 Be especially cautious of rusted weld points.